telepresenceio/telepresence/docs/index.md

 You'll also use the `--docker-run` argument to specify how that local container should be created: these arguments will match those passed to `docker run`.

 The Docker container you run will get environment variables that match those in the remote deployment, including Kubernetes `Service` addresses.
-We can see this by running the `env` command inside an Alpine Linux image:
+We can see this by running the `env` command inside an Alpine Linux image in a Docker container:

 ```console
 host$ telepresence --new-deployment quickstart --docker-run \